 Because this was a simple Pokémon party for just the three of us, I didn’t do much.
 But I was surprised to find out how easy the things I did were!
 We decided a party is not a party without balloons, cake, and I decided to make my first piñata.
 Here’s how we did it.

 *This post contains affiliate links.
-If you make a purchase after clicking on of my links, I will receive a small comission.
+If you make a purchase after clicking on of my links, I will receive a small commission.
 For my full disclosure click here*

 I have a box of party supplies at the ready at all times.
 A large package of helium quality balloons is in there.

-Similar to the balloons, I frosted my husband’s requested flavor of cake with yellow cream cheese frosting and “drew” on Pikachu’s face.
-It’s wonky, but I love this Pokemon themed party cake!
+I frosted my husband’s requested flavor of cake with yellow cream cheese frosting and, similar to the balloons, I “drew” on Pikachu’s face.
+It’s wonky, but I love this Pokémon themed party cake!